Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

 Checks the time since last modification of one or more files or directories.
 Supports glob patterns (including recursive), SMB shares, and optional aggregation (mean or median) across all matched files.
 Can also alert on the number of files within a specific age range.
-Requires root or sudo.
+Supports extended reporting via --lengthy.
+Reads only the file metadata, never the contents.
+The plugin is not shipped in the sudoers allowlist, so it can only see files the monitoring user may read; see PLUGINS-FILE.md for what to do about a file it cannot access.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
+  --brief               Hide the rows that are within the thresholds and show
+                        only those in a WARN or CRIT state.
+Perfdata and alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
   -c, --critical CRIT   CRIT threshold for file age in seconds.
 Default: >=
                         31536000 (365d).
   --critical-count CRIT_COUNT